jjlynch2/OsteoSort/README.md

 Re-wrote the backend for Hausdorff with RcppParallel to use parallel processing for large point clouds. max_directional_hausdorff_rcpp(), mean_directional_hausdorff_rcpp(), dilated_directional_hausdorff_rcpp()

+Added new functions, fragment_margins(), remove_fragment_margins(), and minimum_euclidean_deistances_ind() , which are ussed to identifyssss the indices of fragment margins along a orderly 2D outline and remove any non-overlapping landmark from the calculation of Hausdorff distances.

+The regression model used for antemortem stature association has been switched to calculate the point estimate of the measurement rather than vice versa.

 Bug fixes: